"Scheme-theoretic images" of morphisms of stacks: Scheme-theoretic images

-In particular, we see that the composite $\Spf R_x\to\Spf A_x\to\widehat{\cF}_x$ factors through a morphism $\Spf R_x\to\widehat{\cZ}_x$.
-It remains to check that this morphism is versal.
-This is formal.
-Suppose we are given a commutative diagram where the left hand vertical arrow is a closed immersion, and $A_0, A$ are objects of $\cC_\Lambda$.
-By the versality of $\Spf A_x\to\widehat{\cF}_x$, we may lift the composite $\Spec A\to\widehat{\cF}_x$ to a morphism $\Spec A\to\Spf A_x$.
-Since the composite $\Spec A\to\Spf A_x\to\widehat{\cF}_x$ factors through $\widehat{\cZ}_x$, the morphism $\Spec A\to \Spf A_x$ then factors through $\Spf R_x$, as required. \end{proof} If $\cZ$ were to behave like the scheme-theoretic image of a morphism of algebraic stacks, i.e.\ like a closed substack, then we would expect to be able to test the property of a morphism to $\cF$ factoring through $\cZ$ by precomposing with a scheme-theoretically dominant morphism.
+If $\cZ$ were to behave like the scheme-theoretic image of a morphism of algebraic stacks, i.e.\ like a closed substack, then we would expect to be able to test the property of a morphism to $\cF$ factoring through $\cZ$ by precomposing with a scheme-theoretically dominant morphism.
 We cannot prove this general statement at this point of the development, but we begin our discussion of this general problem by establishing some special cases.

 \begin{lemma} Let $ Y \to Z \to \cF$ be a composite of morphisms over $S$, with $ Y$ and $ Z$ being local Artinian schemes of finite type over $S$, for which the morphism $ Y \to Z$ is scheme-theoretically surjective, and such that the composite $ Y \to \cF$ factors through $\cZ$.
 Suppose that: